Coping with grief

 Grief is a very personal thing and there is no right or wrong way to react.
 But we have tried to put together some information for you on the different reactions people have.
 It can help to realise that others feel the same way in similar circumstances.

 Some people say that when you are grieving, you move through different stages.
 But it might not feel like that to you.
-Instead you may seem to switch back and forth between feeling very upset, and then feeling better or focusing on something else.
+Instead you might seem to switch back and forth between feeling very upset, and then feeling better or focusing on something else.
 So at times, you will be facing up to and confronting strong feelings about your loss.
 And at other times you will be avoiding these feelings, and you may focus on other activities.
 This can be a way of coping, and can stop you becoming overwhelmed.

 The way you grieve is also affected by other factors.
 These include your relationship with the person, how they died, and your own life experience.

 Immediately after the death of a close friend or relative, you may feel numb.
 Some people feel so shocked that they can't accept that the person has died at all, and even deny it is true.
-This feeling usually passes, as they start to talk to other people about the death.
+This feeling usually passes as they start to talk to other people about the death.

-As the numbness passes, you may feel an overwhelming sense of agitation or longing for the person who has died.
+As the numbness passes, you might feel an overwhelming sense of agitation or longing for the person who has died.
 This feeling of missing the person can make it difficult to relax or concentrate.

 Some people dream that the person they've lost is still alive.
 Or they may walk into a room and think they've seen their loved one standing there.
 Some people find this disturbing, but others find it comforting.
 It seems to happen because we want to see the person again so much.